 Diana’s wardrobe seemed to have an anti-ageing effect; the older the princess got, the trendier and more liberal her clothing became.
 By 1997 Diana was one of the most beautiful and revered women in the world, and her untimely passing has preserved her as such forever.

 Glamour is one thing; timelessness is a whole other.
 It is not what you wear, but something you are, or in Diana’s case, something she evolved into.
-In her short public life, she transformed from a dull, pretty girl into an icon, and in her death her fashion evolution remains as relevant and as inspirational as it was in her lifetime.
+In her short public life, she transformed from a dull, pretty girl into an icon, and in her death her fashion evolution remains as relevant and as inspired as it was in her lifetime.